-stated that there is no cross-border transmission or distribution of electricity in Korea;208 therefore, we determine that we cannot rely on world market prices to determine whether electricity is provided for LTAR.
+stated that there is no cross-border transmission or distribution of electricity in Korea;202 therefore, we determine that we cannot rely on world market prices to determine whether electricity is provided for LTAR.

 The final alternative in the benchmark hierarchy, set forth under 19 CFR 351.511(a)(2)(iii), is to determine whether the government price is consistent with market principles.
 Therefore, we preliminarily determine to use a Tier 3 Benchmark to determine whether the KEPCO electricity tariffs are set for LTAR.
 Under a Tier 3 Benchmark analysis, the Department will assess whether the prices charged by KEPCO are set in accordance with market principles through an analysis of such factors as KEPCO's price-setting philosophy, costs (including rates of return sufficient to ensure future operations), or possible price discrimination.
-We have not put these whether the market conditions in the country are such that it is reasonable to conclude that the purchaser could obtain the good or service on the world market.
+We have not put these could obtain the good or service on the world market.
 For example, a European price for electricity normally would not be an acceptable comparison price for electricity provided by a Latin American government, because electricity from Europe in all likelihood would not be available to consumers in Latin America.